You are here

-Instrument No. R23/2004, is a Repatriation Commission Determination made under section 88A(1)(a) of the VEA to provide treatment for Anxiety and Depressive disorders.
+Instrument No. R24/2017, is a Repatriation Commission Determination made under section 88A(1)(a) of the VEA to provide treatment for any mental health condition.
 Treatment is provided via a White Repatriation Health Card.
 Section 88A of the VEA was reopened for MRCA persons following Royal Assent of the Veterans' Affairs Legislation Amendment (Statements of Principles and Other Measures) Bill 2006 on 15 March 2007.
 Thus, a MRCA person with warlike or non-warlike service is also eligible for treatment under this section.

 Note: Treatment is provided under either subsection 85(2) or section 88A irrespective of causality.
 However, should liability subsequently be admitted under the MRCA, for a condition treated under these provisions, then subsequent treatment should be provided under the MRCA.

 Section 85(4B) of the VEA provides that a veteran who has rendered qualifying service (warlike service) and is over the age of 70 is eligible to receive a Gold Repatriation Health Card.
 As the definition of a veteran includes anyone with eligible war service, a MRCA person over the age of 70 who has rendered warlike service on or after 1 July 2004 will be automatically eligible for a Gold Repatriation Health Card under the VEA.